 The Crisis in Value Extends to a Crisis in the Infrastructure of Independent Art Spaces

 Along with the crisis in the perceived value of art, labor, and production, there is also a crisis in how we, as a society, value independent art spaces and their contributions to the commonwealth.
-The economic power of the independent art scene has been continually eroded over the past 20 years, due to the lack of investment in the infrastructure in it.
-As a result, the whole art eco-system has become dangerously unbalanced today.
-Those who create and participate in the independent art scene are under continually increasing pressure to find the funds to hold or secure spaces for art and make a living, often through working in the mode of ‘self-exploitation’ in the system.
-Because of the difficulty in finding support for non-programmatic needs, such as administrative overhead, those operating independent art spaces are divorced from their ability to bring any change to their field.
-Independent spaces are kept within a certain boundary of activity, and are simply rendered impotent through the control of the funders.
-Hence, those spaces, and by extension the art professionals working for them, remain complicit in perpetuating its hierarchies and institutional hegemony.
-Voluntarily joining the ranks of the ‘working poor,’ these art market players’ only hope is that one day, this system too, will crash.
+The economic power of the independent art scene has been continually eroded over the past 20 years, due to the lack of investment in its infrastructure.
+As a result, the whole art eco-system has become dangerously unbalanced.
+Art professionals who choose to operate within the context of the independent art scene are constantly competing for funds that bring about long-term financial security and health.
+However, these same art professionals, end up organizing and producing in the mode of ‘self-exploitation,’ due to the lack of funding that guarantees fair wages.
+Independent art spaces are thus kept within a certain boundary of activity and are simply rendered impotent through the control of the funders.
+This is how we all remain complicit in perpetuating the art world’s hierarchies and institutional hegemony.
+Voluntarily joining the ranks of the ‘working poor,’ our only hope is that one day, this system too, will crash.

 Instead of continuing to apply band-aides to a broken art market system, I propose we co-create a new one.